Victor Madrigal-Borloz: Work as independent expert

 In July 2019, in an official U.N. report, he called upon governments to fight back against religious authorities, leaders or agents that infringed LGBT rights through violence and discrimination, including hate speech.
 He has also worked with other mandate holders to evidence how dynamics of exclusion affect LGBT people in different social indicators, such as health, education, and housing.

 In 2020, his report to the UN Human Rights Council garnered widespread international attention after it called for a “global ban” on the practice of conversion therapy against LGBTQ individuals.
 During the COVID-19 pandemic, his office published the A.S.P.I.R.E. guidelines - an intersectional human rights framework designed to advise governments on how to best protect the rights of vulnerable LGBT communities when devising pandemic-related public policies and interventions.

+In 2023, his report as the UN’s independent expert on sexual orientation in which he asserts that freedom of religion or personal beliefs are not incompatible with the equality of LGBTQ people and gender identity was viralized, and subsequently distorted online to spread anti-LGBTQ tropes.
+Similar false claims involving a purported encouragement of pedophilia by the ICJ were also spread online, which at no point calls for decriminalizing sex with minors, but to not enforce criminal sanctions due to romantic activity between adolescents of similar ages.

 In addition to his reports, Madrigal-Borloz conducted investigatory country visits and responded to individual allegations of state-sponsored violence and discrimination against LGBT persons.
 Under Madrigal-Borloz’s tenure, the mandate has conducted country visits to Georgia, Mozambique, and Ukraine.

 Madrigal-Borloz also traveled widely to meet with members of civil society to gather information for his thematic reports, and to assess the on-the-ground human rights situations of LGBT individuals and their advocates.
 The mandate frequently releases “calls for information” to local civil society actors as part of the mandate’s research and data collection process.
 In a nod to the intersectionality of the mandate’s nature, Madrigal-Borloz frequently partnered with other U.N. special procedures members - including the U.N.
 Special Rapporteurs on torture, freedom of opinion and expression, violence against women, older persons, and disability, amongst others - on joint statements and reports.